 How long do you anticipate being closed?

 In response to the COVID-19 pandemic, all Penobscot Bay YMCA branches are closed.
-For the health and safety of our community, we anticipate opening once given permission from Governor Mills.
-We plan on re-opening all branches on Friday, May 1st.
+For the health and safety of our community, we will reopen as soon as permitted by Governor Mills and our Y is prepared.

 Who can I contact if I have questions?

-During this time, if you have any additional questions, please email us at email@example.com or call the Penobscot Bay YMCA at 207.236.3375 between the hours of 7:00 AM – 5:30 PM.
+During this time, if you have any additional questions, please email us at email@example.com or call the Penobscot Bay YMCA at 207.236.3375, Monday-Friday, between the hours of 8:00 AM – 4:00 PM.

 I have questions about my membership, how can I contact the Y?